 In the above discussion, the terms ‘reasonable’ and ‘significant’ were used, as well as the symbols ‘≈’ and ‘>>’ to indicate a necessary degree of flexibility.
 The pilot should use discretion when interpreting these terms bearing in mind that:

 at 95 % confidence level, 1 in 20 results may be expected to have En > 1.00.
 It might not be significant if one or two results in a group of 10 or 20 have En value slightly larger than 1.
 In a comparison with 100 measurands (e.g. ball plate centre locations), achieving ‘poor’ results on one or two balls may also not be significant.
+Guidance for the quantitative assessment of participant results in comparisons with multiple measurands is provided in section 5.2.

 the DoEs have an uncertainty and there is an uncertainty of the uncertainty.
 It might be reasonable to allow some results with En = 1.1, especially if the artefacts were damaged during the comparison and no additional artefact uncertainty was used.